Resilient-to-Fragile Transition and Excess Volatility in Supply Chain Networks: Rare event driven crashes

-Let us generalize this argument for an arbitrary time $t$, for which the average production target is $\overline{ y}_t$.
+where $g(K,\varkappa,\sigma)$ can be analytically and explicitly computed from the above expressions.
+As soon as $g(K,b,\sigma)<0$, the economy is prone to crashes.
+We now generalize this argument at an arbitrary time $t$ for which the average production target is $\overline{ y}_t$.
 In the case of a strong adverse shock to firm $j$ that was in a ``normal'' situation previously, i.e. $y^\top_j \approx \overline{ y}_t$, the impact on its $K$ customers $i$ is